 It is common for persons with disassociate disorders to have a history of different diagnosis, and to have elements of different mental health conditions.
 These might include depression, anxiety, self harm, mood disorders or OCD.

 Woeking with DID, disassociation and complex trauma is a specialist area and although a number of therapies are associated with trauma work, it is now widely accepted among expert therapists that an integrated approach using more than just talking therapy is needed.
 Therefore aspects of talking, parts work, somatic, and body-mind therapy together with psycho education is recommended.
 Stuart is a Certified Clinical Specialist in Trauma work, and a Certified Specialise in the use of Hypnosis, Neurology and Mind-Body work with Trauma.

-Disassociation, disassociative disorder, disassociative seizures, NEAD, non epileptic attack disorder, possum response, flight and flight, PTSD, post traumatic attack disorder, sexual abuse, domestic violence, survivor of childhood abuse, child abuse survivor, personality change, mood change, mood disorder, anxiety, depression, OCD, self harm, multiple personalities, multiple personality disorders, loss of memory, stress response, psychotherapy, psychoanalysis, cognitive behavioural analysis, cognitive behavioural therapy, CBASP, CBT, hypnotherapy, counselling, psychotherapist, psychoanalyst, analyst, hypnotherapist, couhsellor, therapy, therapist, psychology, psychologist, Edinburgh, Glasgow, Falkirk, Dublin
+Disassociation, disassociative disorder, disassociative seizures, NEAD, non epileptic attack disorder, possum response, flight and flight, PTSD, post traumatic attack disorder, sexual abuse, domestic violence, survivor of childhood abuse, child abuse survivor, personality change, mood change, mood disorder, anxiety, depression, OCD, self harm, multiple personalities, multiple personality disorders, loss of memory, stress response, psychotherapy, psychoanalysis, polyvagal theory, cognitive behavioural analysis, cognitive behavioural therapy, CBASP, CBT, hypnotherapy, counselling, psychotherapist, psychoanalyst, analyst, hypnotherapist, counsellor, therapy, therapist, psychology, psychologist, Edinburgh, Glasgow, Falkirk, Dublin